Patient hotel: United Kingdom

 The first in the UK was opened in 1994 at Nottingham City Hospital.
 The Coxa centre in University College Hospital Tampere, Finland for joint replacement makes extensive use of patient hotels and has a very high rate of day case surgery.
 In 2013, NHS England was reported to be considering the possibilities of using them to ease demand on hospital beds, including provision for the 30,000 patients each year who are kept in hospital despite being well enough to be discharged.

 University College London Hospitals NHS Foundation Trust uses the Cotton Rooms Boutique Hotel, which is funded by the UCLH charity to house some patients, as even in central London they are less than half the cost of a hospital bed.

 United States

-In 1974, Ronald McDonald House Charities opened in Philladelphia.
+In 1974, Ronald McDonald House Charities opened in Philadelphia.
 By 2021, the charity operated over 380 Houses in 60 countries which act as a place to stay for families with hospitalized children who are receiving treatment.